Running a faster marathon entails a lot of fundamentals many runners miss. Patience is number one.

 I went through the half way mark in 1.10.13 and failed miserably the last 10K of the race at Grandmas.
 That being said, I went on to set a personal best for the half marathon running 1.07.06 a few months later

 I flew to the Chicago Marathon and had the most painful experience of my life.

-It was 2007 and the race was actually cancelled due to the extreme heat.
+In fact, the race was actually cancelled due to extreme heat.

 I remember passing the two mile mark in the race where a nearby bank sign read, '82 degrees'.